Tattoos & Summertime: All You Need to Know

 Read also: Tattoo aging: what you should know

 Be aware that most many options contain fragrance, colors or harmful chemicals.
 Use sunscreens specifically designed for tattoos or generic fragrance-free or "tattoo friendly" options.

 Aiming for SPF 30 or higher is ideal, and the more natural the ingredients, the better.

 Remember: when using sunscreen, make sure your tattoo has completely healed first.

 During the first three to four weeks, it’s important to keep your new tattoo out of the sun if at all possible.

 Apply about 15 minutes before you’re ready to go outside, preferably while you’re still indoors where it’s cool.
 And be sure to apply every hour and a half to two hours during sun exposure.

 If you’re partaking in wetter activities, such as swimming or sweating, you will want to apply more often.

 Don’t get me wrong; sunscreen is still essential.

 But spending time in the shade and taking breaks from the sun can also help your tattoo stay intact.
-Find an umbrella, a tree, a cabana, and hand out there for a bit to give your skin a break.
+Find an umbrella, a tree, a cabana, and hang out there for a bit to give your skin a break.